Huron Daily Tribune

 The Huron Daily Tribune is a daily newspaper in Bad Axe, Michigan.
 The newspaper serves Huron County, in the upper part of "The Thumb".
 Its parent company, Huron Publishing Company, is owned by Hearst Corporation.

+In 1979, Hearst took over the Huron Publishing Company based in Bad Axe, Michigan, in the Thumb area of Huron County.
+This takeover also incorporated Huron Publishing's weekly newspapers in the neighboring counties, namely the Marlette Leader in Tuscola and the Vassar Pioneer Times in Sanilac.